straydogstudio/meta_reports/README.md

 Run the `bundle` command to install it.

-If you wish to use the templates run the generator:
+Install the templates:

-    rails generate meta_reports:install_templates
+    bundle exec rails generate meta_reports:install_templates

 This copies over the meta_reports color model and the templates:

 - `app/models/meta_reports/color.rb`: The MetaReports::Color model for storing colors.
 - `app/views/meta_reports/*`: All templates.

-Now create a data structure using MetaReports::Data nd MetaReports::Table, and pass it off to the default templates.
+Now create a data structure using MetaReports::Data and MetaReports::Table, and pass it off to the default templates.

 ###Writing a report